 Final Thoughts on DIY Fidgets

-Making your own fidget toys is such a fun activity for parents to complete with their own children or for teachers to use as the first day of school activity.
-Every single one of the options on this list includes extremely inexpensive materials, many of which you may find that you already have lying around.
+Making your own fidget toys is such a fun activity for parents to complete with their own children or for teachers to use as the first day of school activity in the classroom.
+Every single one of the options on this list includes extremely inexpensive materials, many of which you may find that you already have to lie around.
 Whatever your need, we hope this list serves both you, your children, and your students well!